 Questions and Answers about the Annual Meeting and Voting 1 Why did I receive a Notice of Internet Availability of Proxy Materials?
-Who is entitled to vote at the Annual Meeting?
-What will I be voting on at the Annual Meeting and how does our Board recommend that I vote?
-What does it mean if I receive more than one Notice, proxy card or voting instruction form?
-What is the difference between holding shares as a stockholder of record and as a beneficial owner?
-How do I vote?
-May I change my vote after I have submitted a proxy?
-Is my vote confidential?
-Who will serve as the proxy tabulator and inspector of election?
-1 1 1 2 2 2 3 3 3 What vote is required to approve each proposal?
-Who is paying for the cost of this proxy solicitation?
-What do I need to do to attend the meeting in person?
-Is there a list of stockholders entitled to vote at the Annual Meeting?
-I share an address with another stockholder, and we received only one paper copy of the proxy materials.
-How may I obtain an additional copy of the proxy materials?
-3 4 4 5 additional copy of the proxy materials?
-Could other matters be decided at the Annual Meeting?
-What is Allison's Internet address?
-Corporate Governance 5 5 5 Policies on Corporate Governance Board Leadership Structure Board Role in Risk Oversight Director Independence Majority Vote Standard for Election of Directors Nominations for Directors Director Qualifications Stockholder Communication with our Board 6 6 7 7 7 7 8 Certain Relationships and Related Party Transactions 9 Sales to Customers Indirectly Owned by Director 9 Meetings and Committees of our Board 10 Board Composition Board Meetings, Attendance and Executive Sessions Board Committees The Audit Committee The Compensation Committee The Nominating and Corporate Governance Committee Compensation Committee Interlocks and Insider Participation 10 10 11 11 11 12 12 Stock Ownership 13 Security Ownership of Certain Beneficial Owners Security Ownership of Directors and Officers Section 16(a) Beneficial Ownership Reporting Compliance 13 13 15 Executive Officers 16
+1 Who is entitled to vote at the Annual Meeting?
+1 What will I be voting on at the Annual Meeting and how does our Board recommend that I vote?
+1 What does it mean if I receive more than one Notice, proxy card or voting instruction form?
+2 What is the difference between holding shares as a stockholder of record and as a beneficial owner?
+2 How do I vote?
+2 May I change my vote after I have submitted a proxy?
+3 Is my vote confidential?
+3 Who will serve as the proxy tabulator and inspector of election?
+3 What vote is required to approve each proposal?
+3 Who is paying for the cost of this proxy solicitation?
+4 What do I need to do to attend the meeting in person?
+4 Is there a list of stockholders entitled to vote at the Annual Meeting?
+4 I share an address with another stockholder, and we received only one paper copy of the proxy materials.
+How may I • obtain an additional copy of the proxy materials?
+4 Could other matters be decided at the Annual Meeting?
+5 What is Allison's Internet address?
+5 J Corporate Governance 6 Policies on Company Communication • Policies on Corporate Governance 6 Board Leadership Structure Brand Balain Birls Constitute 6 Board Role in Risk Oversight 6 Director Independence 6 Majority Vote Standard for Election of Directors 7 Nominations for Directors 7 Director Qualifications Stealthalder Communication with our Board 7 Stockholder Communication with our Board 8 Certain Relationships and Related Person Transactions 9 Sales to Customers Indirectly Owned by Director 9 Repurchase of Common Stock held by ValueAct Capital Master Fund 9 Meetings and Committees of our Board 10 Board Composition 10 Board Meetings, Attendance and Executive Sessions 10 Board Committees 10 The Audit Committee 11 The Compensation Committee 11 The Nominating and Corporate Governance Committee 11 Compensation Committee Interlocks and Insider Participation 12 Stock Ownership 13 Consuits Commenting of Contain Proposition Comment 4.5 Security Ownership of Certain Beneficial Owners 13 Security Ownership of Directors and Officers 13 Section 16(a) Beneficial Ownership Reporting Compliance 15 Executive Officers 16